cmjw/Secure_PASCAL/README.md

 # Secure Pascal

-The "secure_pascal" directories contains the main project files and detailed build instructions.
+The src directory contains the main project code and build instructions.

-secure_pascal1 contains a version of the project that builds directly on my previous Pascal compiler projects.
+## Example Usage

+$ bash build.sh
+$ bash run.sh ../example/simple.pas

+# Examples

+The examples directory contains sample .pas files to test the lexer and parser.

 # Original Pascal Compiler
 The files are for reference only right now.